Hong Kong's Li Ka-shing buys UK train company Eversholt

 Another source familiar with the matter said that CKI pre-empted an auction process for Eversholt after losing out on the sale last year of Porterbrook, another UK rail rolling stock company.

 CKI also looked at Dublin-based aircraft lessor Awas, while other Asian buyers have sought out Western deals.
-Last year Reuters reported that China Investment Corp and AVIC, a Chinese state-owned aerospace and defense company, had been in talks to acquire private equity-backed Irish aircraft leasing firm Avolon.
+Last year Reuters reported that China Investment Corp and AVIC, a Chinese state-owned aerospace and defence company, had been in talks to acquire private equity-backed Irish aircraft leasing firm Avolon. ($1 = 0.6605 British Pounds)

-CKI was advised by RBC.
-3i was advised by Rothschild, Morgan Stanley by Citi, and STAR Capital by Macquarie, two sources said.